Prison-based Circles of Support and Accountability

 - Research indicates that connecting treatment in prison into the community further reduces risk of reoffending (Duwe & King, 2012; Inciardi et al., 2004).

-We are currently recruiting volunteers for all our Circles projects.
+We are currently recruiting volunteers for both our adult and young people’s projects.
 If you are interested, click here to find out more.